samiullah997/internet-speed-test-back-end/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> Add instructions on how to setup, configure, and use your project locally, including:

-To get a local copy up and running, follow these steps.
+- Prerequisites
+- Installation
+- Setup
+- Usage
+- Deployment

 ### Prerequisites

-In order to run this project you need:
+- Ruby: 2.7.0
+- Rails:
+- Postgres:

 <!--
 Example command: